kent-orr/shinyTable/README.md

 # shinyTable: Interactive Table Editing in Shiny

 shinyTable is an R package that provides an intuitive and simple interface for creating and interacting with tables in Shiny apps.
 Unlike the popular Shiny extension DT, which focuses on providing DataTables interface, shinyTable streamlines the process of creating editable tables.
 Its emphasis is on interacting with data in an R-native way, utilizing the familiar syntax of the data.table package for editing a dataframe: x[i,j] <- value.
+To do so the html generated from a dataframe includes i and j attributes for the input objects, which trigger reactive inputs.
+So changing the 2nd column on the first row for a table with the id `test` would create an `input$test` with `input$test$i = 1` and `input$test$j = 2`

 Here are some key differences between shinyTable and shiny::DT: